eventphone/guru3/README.md

 # GURU3 (GenericUserRegistrationUtility v3)
 [GURU3](https://guru3.eventphone.de) is our new and shiny self registration interface for our phone infrastructure at all eventphone events.

-Please do not open issue for general support requests.
+Please do not open issues for general support requests.
 If you have a problem with your extension or device just visit us at the PoC Helpdesk during an event or use our [ticket system](https://guru3.eventphone.de/support/).

 ## where is the code?